vedantnaik/CS6240MapReduceSpring2016/readme.txt

 - It is assumed that the reviewer will run the job on his own AWS account to prevent the exchange of keys
 - Please make sure that the output format for AWS CLI is set to 'json' before running the program in AWS mode
 - *** the download path for the folder where the script downloads the AWS output files is relative to the directory in which you extracted the project ***
-- please ensure that you are in the project directory when you run the commands
+- please ensure that you are in the project directory when you run the commands (i.e, you have cd)

 Requirements to get the program to work on the local hadoop or pseudo mode:
 ---------------------------------------------------------------------------